SemW95/Splitty/docs/agendas/ta-meeting-4-notes.md

     - We need some symbols, like language buttons and go back button/go home button.
   - Reminder (things that can be considered later):
     - Invite code and invite button.
-    - Add the tags later, as if is a feature.
+    - Add the tags later, as it is a feature.
     - Something need to be learnt: Popup and the new screen.

 ## Wrapping Up